Motive-Creations/.github/profile/README.md

 We are a small group of coders/developers based in NJ.
 We're devoted to making simplistic and useful tools for everyone to use!
 Our official webpage is [here!](https://motivecreate.wixsite.com/home)

 We are always looking for new and innovative coders to help us with our coding.
-Unfortunately, we are currently not accepting applications.
+Unfortunately, we are currently not accepting applications until we can get a new public email address.
 <!--

 **Here are some ideas to get you started:**